tuki0918/image-shield/README.md

 ---

 > [!NOTE]
-> - The `manifest.json` file contains the necessary information for restoration, but it does not include the secret key.
+> - The `manifest.json` file contains the necessary information for restoration.
 > - Input images are converted to PNG format.

 ## Clients